perplexityjeff/Windows-DNS-AdBlocker/README.md

 # Windows-DNS-AdBlocker

 A simple to use PowerShell script that uses an adblocking list and imports it into the Windows Server DNS entry list to block them.
-TO be used as a scheduled task to run and update entries.
+To be used as a scheduled task to run and update entries.
+I suggest running it every weekend.

 # Tested